rskanchi/Resources/Notes/GitHub_Issues.md

 # Update your local Git repository from GitHub

-This document outlines the process of updating your local Git repository to reflect changes made on a remote GitHub repository.

 ## 1. Fetching Changes

 The `git fetch` command downloads the latest changes from the remote repository without merging them into your local branches.

 **Steps:**

-1. Open your (R studio) terminal or Git Bash.
+- Open your (R studio) terminal or Git Bash.
-2. Navigate to your local repository directory.
+- Navigate to your local repository directory.
-3. Execute the following command:
+- Execute the following command:

     ```bash
     git fetch origin